Spartanlasergun/psyche/Trust_vs_Caution/readme.md

 Definitive conclusions cannot be drawn from the data, as the sample size is very small $(n = 99)$

-However, there does appear to be some correlation with the age group of 18-25, that suggests that this particular age group is much more cautious that trusting.
+However, there does appear to be some correlation with the age group of 18-25, that suggests that this particular age group is much more cautious than trusting.
 I intend collect a bit more data to verify this.
 A sample size of $n = 300$ should give better indications of possible trends.

 ## General Discussion of the long text responses